 Unfortunately, there are many problems that plague cabbage.

-Cabbage worms and cabbage loopers are the main pest threats.
+- Cabbage worms and cabbage loopers are the main pest threats.
 They will munch holes throughout the leaves.
 Their coloring allows them to blend in with the cabbage, but they can be handpicked easily if you can see them.

 Another preventative measure is to never leave cabbage debris, or any cole crop debris, in the garden over winter.
 Once again, the spores can linger and over-winter, waiting to reinfect next year's plants.

-- 'Drumehead' has deeply savoyed leaves and a wonderful savory crunch.
+- "Drumhead" has deeply savoyed leaves and a wonderful savory crunch.